Dependencies Configurations

 Custom Attributes

 The custom attributes are defined by the user.
-These attributes are optional, so when resolving a dependency Gradle selects the default variant of the dependency if there is no matching variant.
+These attributes are optional, so when resolving a dependency Gradle selects the default variant of the dependency if the producer did not define a variant with the attribute set to the same value.

 For example, this is the case for the Mocks built with SDK 6 1.2.0